furukawaken/furukawaken.github.io/_pages/cv.md

 * M.S. in Mathematical Science, Graduate School of Mathematical Sciences, The University of Tokyo, 2017.3.
 (Supervisor: Yoshikazu Giga)

-* B.S. in Mathematics, Nagoya University, 2015.3.
+* B.S. in Mathematics, Faculty of Science, Nagoya University, 2015.3.
 (Supervisor: Toshiaki Hishida)

 ## Fellowship